milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 F9 (settings), F11, Star S. All the other functions including Fn lock, home, end, pg up, pg down work out of the box.
 3 levels of keyboard light work as well.

 **kernel 5.15**
 in addition to issues in the kernel 5.13, brightness buttons F5, F6 do not work.
+Todo: fix this.

+Research results: All the common fixes do not work.
+THis might fix the issue https://www.reddit.com/r/linuxhardware/comments/miults/how_to_control_oled_brightness_in_wayland/.
+Let's wait for the 22.04 LTS Ubuntu release first.

 ## Power management

 All the 3 power modes in GNOME do change BIOS power modes settings.